ShaunHan/acat/docs/build.rst

     **Example1**

-    The following example illustrates how to generate 100 stochastic adsorbate overlayer patterns with one more adsorbate chosen from CO, OH, CH3 and CHO, based on 10 Pt fcc111 surface slabs with random C and O coverages, where CH3 is forbidden to be added to ontop and bridge sites:
+    The following example illustrates how to stochastically generate 100 unique adsorbate overlayer patterns with one more adsorbate chosen from CO, OH, CH3 and CHO, based on 10 Pt fcc111 surface slabs with random C and O coverages, where CH3 is forbidden to be added to ontop and bridge sites:

         >>> from acat.build.adlayer import RandomPatternGenerator as RPG
         >>> from acat.build.adlayer import min_dist_coverage_pattern